Entourage (American TV series): Seventh season

 Meanwhile, Lizzie Grant (Autumn Reeser), the promising young agent who had a turbulent affair with Andrew Klein, quits after Ari refuses to promote her to the head of the TV department of the agency (Klein's former position) despite her stellar performance.
 Lizzie attempts to steal some of Ari's clients, prompting Ari to take action.
-Ari learns that Lizzie had gone to Amanda Daniels to try and bring down Ari; however, this alliance is short-lived, as Lizzie decides she wants no part in Amanda's revenge plots.
+Ari learns that Lizzie had gone to Amanda Daniels to try to bring down Ari; however, this alliance is short-lived, as Lizzie decides she wants no part in Amanda's revenge plots.
 An anonymous person sends tapes to Deadline Hollywood, revealing Ari's foul-mouthed rants.
 Ari, who was nearing a deal with Jerry Jones to bring an NFL team to Los Angeles, suddenly finds his life in a tailspin.
 This incident leads Ari's wife to "seriously re-evaluate their marriage", causing Ari to spend more time with his family and attempting a friendlier work environment.
 His newfound peace is broken when he confronts Amanda at an upper-class restaurant, accusing her of sending the tapes and stealing his NFL team.
 She reveals that her ex-assistant sent the tapes and that the NFL was reconsidering Ari for their team (with the help of Amanda).
 She has now lost complete respect for Ari, and the outburst leaves Ari looking foolish in front of many Hollywood executives.
 Ari's relationship with his wife ends on the fence as well as she tells him she wants a break from him.

 During this, Scott wants to reconcile with Eric and offers him an opportunity to supplant Murray Berenson at the management company, having already convinced everyone else in the office to go along.
 Eric refuses as he gets along with Murray because he is Sloan's godfather.
 However, Terrence McQuewick asks Eric to sign a pre-nuptial agreement with Sloan as both he and Murray feel that Eric may just rely on Sloan's family money.
 This causes him to take Scott up on his offer.